ATTUNE

 Partners

-ATTUNE is in partnership with the following people and organisations:
+The project included input from the following people and organisations:

-• Professor Kam Bhui CBE, Oxford University
+• Professor Kam Bhui CBE, University of Oxford

 • Professor Nicola Shaugnessy, Kent University, contemporary performance, autobiography, applied and socially engaged theatre with specialist research interests in the neurodiverse population.